fujifilmssd/iOS-Fujifilm-SPA-SDK-SampleApp/README.md

 + Loss of network or internet access before all images have finished uploading
 + All images fail to upload / no remaining images to checkout with

 These errors will return control back to the parent app and call fujifilmSPASDKFinishedWithStatus  with status code and message corresponding to the cause of the error.
-In addition, depending on the nature of the error there may be a Log message in the iOS console with more information on the cause for the error.

 ### Errors that will prevent a specific picture from uploading or being processed
 + An image is over 20MB